Digest: Egorov 2013 — Transcranial Laser + Magnetic Therapy in Glaucoma

 (Click to Expand)

-Clinical takeaway: In 165 glaucomatous eyes, combined transcranial low-intensity laser + magnetic therapy (vs magnetic alone) produced larger, more durable gains — expanded visual fields, reduced scotomas, stronger VEPs, and improved ocular blood flow.
+Clinical takeaway: In 165 glaucomatous eyes, combined transcranial low-intensity laser + magnetic therapy (vs magnetic alone) produced larger, more significant gains — expanded visual fields, reduced scotomas, stronger VEPs, and improved ocular blood flow.

 Summary:

-Follow-up showed these gains were stable over time, suggesting real physiologic change.
 Though focused on glaucoma, the mechanisms — conduction and perfusion — are relevant in other optic-nerve compromise.

 📂 Expand Data & Methods